-Microsoft is committed to Windows RT
+Microsoft is committed to Windows RT33

 That begged the legitimate question as to whether Microsoft was really going to devote resources and talent toward this vestigial operating system that looks like, but is different from Windows 8.
 The landscape indicates that Windows RT is not going anywhere anytime soon.